-The study area is well served by both regional and local transit, including Muni bus, Muni Metro light rail, and BART.
+The study area is located in an area that is well served by both regional and local transit, including Muni bus, Muni Metro light rail, and BART.
 The Balboa Park BART Station is less than one quarter-mile from CCSF Ocean Campus and provides connections to downtown San Francisco, the peninsula, and the East Bay.
 A number of Muni bus and light rail lines also serves the area, primarily along Geneva Avenue, San Jose Avenue and Ocean Avenue, facilitating connections to BART and throughout San Francisco.
-Muni provides a number of bus services between Balboa Station and CCSF and the Reservoir site.
-During peak hours, at least 20 buses per hour provide connections between the station and City College/ Balboa Reservoir.
-And, during off-peak hours there are at least 10 buses per hour providing this connection.
-K-line service provides between 4 (late night) and 7 (peak) additional connections to the station.
-The 8-Bayshore and 49-Van Ness/Mission Muni bus lines provide frequent service between Balboa Park Station and the Balboa Reservoir and City College.
-The 43-Masonic line also provides service to City College from the north.
-Transit service, opportunities and constraints are further discussed in Chapter 3.
+Notably, Muni 8-Bayshore, 43-Masonic, and 49-Van Ness/Mission bus lines provide frequent service between Balboa Park Station and the Balboa Reservoir and City College.